powa-team/powa/ui/README.md

 webserver inside the source directory:

     morbo script/powa

+If you have installed Mojolicious locally, you'll have to do this command instead (the paths may vary depending on where you run this command from):

+    PERL5LIB=/path/to/powa/mojo/share/perl5/site_perl mojo/bin/site_perl/morbo ui/script/powa

+Of course, putting PERL5LIB and PATH in your bashrc wouldn't be a bad idea...

 It will output what is printed to STDOUT/STDOUT in the code in the term.
 The web pages are available on http://localhost:3000/